GovTechSG/techpass-user-docs/docs/whats-new/production-release-notes.md

 <details>
  <summary>Tenant admins can now create and update applications using APIs.</summary>

 Tenant Admins can now create and update applications using APIs.
-For more details, refer to [TechPass Automation API](https://docs.developer.tech.gov.sg/docs/techpass-automation-api/#tag/Tenant).
+For more details, see the [TechPass Automation API](https://docs.developer.tech.gov.sg/docs/techpass-automation-api/#tag/Tenant) documentation.

 This new feature complements the existing functionality to [create and update applications through the TechPass Portal](https://docs.developer.tech.gov.sg/docs/techpass-tenant-guide/applications?id=registering-an-app).